thunlp/NSC/README.md

 Data
 ==========

 We provide IMDB, Yelp13 and Yelp14 datasets we used for sentiment classification in [[Download]](http://www.thunlp.org/~chm/data/data.zip).
-The dataset should be decompressed and put in the folder NSC/, NSC+LA/ or NSC+UPA/ after being downloaded.
+The dataset should be decompressed and put in the folder NSC/, NSC+LA/ or NSC+UPA/.

 We prepocess the original data to make it satisfy the input format of our codes.
 The original datasets are released by the paper [Tang et al., 2015]. [[Download]](http://ir.hit.edu.cn/~dytang/paper/acl2015/dataset.7z)